AmalJossy/test-webpack-bundling/README.md

 its said that re exports are hard to tree shake as they can have sideffects not seeing this for adapterMethodQA
 ----

+## Problem
+- when 2 exports from one file is used by 2 chunks(dynamically loaded component), it goes to the first bundle